We are committed to accountability, innovation, excellence and empowerment.

-Lisa Chester, Director of Operations, is responsible for developing business solutions and setting objectives and procedures to achieve organizational, program and financial goals for Warrick Dunn Charities (WDC).
-She cultivates strategic alliances, board and consumer engagement, staff development and integrated marketing.
+Lisa Chester, Director of Operations, is responsible for developing business strategy, fostering corporate and community alliances and managing operations to achieve organizational, program and financial goals for the charity.

-Prior to WDC, Chester devoted near eight years to Turner Broadcasting, Inc. where she developed and executed local and national strategies for the Atlanta Braves, Turner Entertainment Network and United Nations Children's Fund (UNICEF).
-During her tenure, Chester was tapped to spearhead multimillion dollar outdoor ad campaigns for Turner brands annually.
-She supported and executed planning for programming, influencer campaigns, branding events and e-commerce sales.
+Prior to WDC, Lisa developed integrated media strategies for Turner Broadcasting’s portfolio of brands and initiatives including the Turner Entertainment Network and United Nations Children's Fund (UNICEF).
+During her tenure, Lisa was tapped to spearhead multimillion dollar outdoor ad campaigns for the brands annually.
+She has led corporate responsibility initiatives as well as supported and executed planning for programming, influencer campaigns, branding events and e-commerce sales.

-Chester began her professional career with McCann WorldGroup servicing accounts in the automotive, QSR, home improvement, and consumer goods and products categories.
-Chester's background includes management and public relations work serving the arts, music industry, professional sports and non-profits.
+Ms. Chester began her professional career with McCann WorldGroup servicing accounts in the automotive, QSR, home improvement, consumer goods and products categories.
+Her background includes management and public relations work serving non-profits, arts community, music industry and professional sports.

-Lucy Ann Gossett is the Executive Administrative Assistant of Warrick Dunn Charities Ms. Gossett began her role at the Charities on December 1, 2011 and is responsible for assisting with administrative details and deadlines that pertain to Foundation events, programs and communications.
+Lucy Ann Gossett, Executive Administrative Assistant, is responsible for assisting with administrative details and deadlines that pertain to charity events, programs and communications.

 Ms. Gossett currently resides in Atlanta, Ga.